(RUSSIA, 1856-1900 – continued)

 In 1870, cities and towns were given powers similar to the zemstvo – power to pursue municipal economic development and to look after the welfare of its inhabitants.
 A limited democracy of sorts was created in the form of town councils, its members elected by property owners and taxpayers.

-Alexander reformed the military, reducing duty from twenty-five years to six, with recruits drawn by lot and people from all classes obliged to serve, with exemptions for hardship cases.
+Alexander reformed the military, reducing duty obligation from twenty-five years to six, with recruits drawn by lot and people from all classes obliged to serve, with exemptions for hardship cases.
 For the military, corporal punishment was abolished, and an effort was made to improve the professionalism of the officer corps.
 In the military all who lacked an elementary education were to receive it.
 And Alexander put his army into more comfortable uniforms.

-The growth in rail lines enabled farmers to send their crops to consumers farther away, and to sell their crops at a more stable price.
-Railway expansion increased Russia's ability to export grain, providing Russia with money to invest in more industrialization.
-Railway expansion allowed for a growth in the mining of minerals.
+Under Alexander II, the system for state finances was improved, laying a foundation for industrial expansion.
+That expansion began as it had in Western Europe and the United States, with the expansion of rail lines.
+The growth in rail lines enabled farmers to send their crops to consumers farther away and to sell their crops at a more stable price.
+Railway expansion increased Russia's ability to export grain, providing Russia with money to invest in more industrialization, and railway expansion allowed a growth in the mining of minerals.

 The coal, iron and steel industries were growing, as was the railway-equipment industry.
 There was more demand for rails, locomotives and other goods, stimulating the economy.
 Industrial suburbs appeared around Moscow and St. Petersburg and industrial workers grew in number.
 In the early 1860s the Russian Empire had about 2,000 kilometers (1,200 miles) of railroad track.
-By 1880 it was to have about 24,000 kilometers (15,500 miles) of track.
+By 1880 it had about 24,000 kilometers (15,500 miles) of track.

-Copyright © 2003-2013 by Frank E. Smitha.
+Copyright © 2003-2015 by Frank E. Smitha.
 All rights reserved.